 Round table: Will neural networks kill the profession of a CG artist?

 One of the main IT stories of the last year is the significant successes of neural networks in graphics.
-The possibilities of Midjourney and Stable Diffusion are actively discussed on thematic forums, and the works performed with their help receive wide virality in social networks.
-We talked to experts from Belka Games, Friday Games, Hoopsly and ReDefine about what they are good for today when it comes to video game development, and whether they will compete with live artists.
+The possibilities of Midjourney and Stable Diffusion are actively discussed on thematic forums, and the work done with their help is widely circulated on social networks.
+We talked with experts from Belka Games, Friday Games, Hoopsly and ReDefine about what they are good for today when it comes to video game development, and whether they will compete with live artists.

 An example of an illustration generated in MidJourney.
-The author of the promt: MissMav
+The author of the script: MissMav

 What tasks can already be transferred to neural networks when working on graphics for video games?